 The Senator Paul Simon Study Abroad Program Act would establish a new federal study abroad program to incentivize higher education institutions to remove the institutional, curricular, and cultural barriers that keep students from studying abroad.

-The bill was introduced in the 116th Congress by Senators Richard Durbin (D-IL) and Roger Wicker (R-MI).
+The bill was introduced in the 116th Congress by Senators Richard Durbin (D-IL) and Roger Wicker (R-MI) and Representatives Cheri Bustos (D-IL) and John Katko (R-NY).

 Impact of Study Abroad